CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-04-19-Eljamal-Norgaard.md

 Statistics South Africa (SSA).
 "Provinces, District,  and Local Municipality" Datasets.
 Presentation Form vector digital data of the South Africa Geography collection.
 Available online at:  http://mapserver2.statssa.gov.za/geographywebsite/

+**Primary Visual Sources:**

+Christopher, A.J.
+1994. *The Atlas of Apartheid.* New York: Routledge.

+“A land divided against itself.
+A Map of South Africa Showing the African Homelands and Some of the Mass Removals of People which have taken Place.”
+1977. *Mission Basel 21.* Ref. number: KARVAR-31.135.
+[Archives catalogue]: Maps and plans: KARVAR - Various maps: KARVAR-31.
+Type: Map.
+Accessed 23 February 2022.
+Available online at: https://www.bmarchives.org/items/show/100204688#p=1.

 **Secondary Sources:**

 Clarno, Andy. *Neoliberal Apartheid: Palestine/Israel and South Africa after 1994.* Chicago: University of